yujunz/gitlab.com-runbooks/docs/patroni/scale-down-patroni.md

 ### Preparation

 - You should do this activity in a CR (thus, allowing you to practice all of it in staging first)
-- Make sure the replica you are trying to remove is NOT the master, by running `gitlab-patronictl list` on a patroni node
+- Make sure the replica you are trying to remove is NOT the primary, by running `gitlab-patronictl list` on a patroni node
 - Pull up the [Host Stats](https://dashboards.gitlab.net/d/bd2Kl9Imk) Grafana dashboard and switch to the target replica host to be removed.
 This will help you monitor the host.

-### Step 1 - Prevent failover from happening to the replica node that needs to be removed

-- `ssh` into the target replicata node in the appropriate environment (`gstg` vs `gprd`)
-- Run `gitlab-patronictl pause --wait pg-ha-cluster`

-### Step 2 - Stop chef-client
+### Step 1 - Stop chef-client

 - On the replica node run: `sudo chef-client-disable "Removing patroni node: Ref issue prod#xyz"`

-### Step 3 - Take the replicate node out of the cluster and drain all client connections
+### Step 2 - Take the replicate node out of load balancing

  If clients are connecting to replicas by means of [service discovery](https://docs.gitlab.com/ee/administration/database_load_balancing.html#service-discovery) (as opposed to hard-coded list of hosts), you can remove a replica from the list of hosts used by the clients by tagging it as not suitable for failing over (`nofailover: true`) and load balancing (`noloadbalance: true`).
 (If clients are configured with `replica.patroni.service.consul.
 DNS record` look at [this legacy method](https://gitlab.com/gitlab-com/runbooks/-/blob/master/docs/patroni/patroni-management.md#legacy-method-consul-maintenance))

-- sudo chef-client-disable "Database maintenance issue prod#xyz"
 - Add a tags section to /var/opt/gitlab/patroni/patroni.yml on the node:

     ```
     tags:
       nofailover: true
       noloadbalance: true
     ```
 - sudo systemctl reload patroni
 - Test the efficacy of that reload by checking for the node name in the list of replicas: